zaker/no-factor-auth/README.md

 ## Setup

-It needs a pem encode RSA certificate, for now called cert.pem.
+It contains a private key in config.go that signs the jwt tokens

 And since it's mostly zero config, it just starts on <http://0.0.0.0:8089>, all incomming on local server.